VadimBoev/freegpt-webui-v2/README.md

 ## Getting Started :white_check_mark:
 To get started with this project, you'll need to clone the repository and have [Python](https://www.python.org/downloads/) installed on your system.
+(Version 3.10+ is recommended.
+It also works for me on 3.9.2 in debian 11).

 ### Cloning the Repository :inbox_tray:
 Run the following command to clone the repository: